lacc-2022/lacc-2022.github.io/index.md

 ### INVITED SESIONS

 Invited sessions consist in six regular papers based on invitation by organizers.
-Topics of special interest to organize invited sessions but not limited are: Industry 4.0; Industrial Safety and Cibersecurity, Manufacturing, Robotics; Renewable Energies and Automation; Digitization, Artificial Intelligence and Control.
+Topics of special interest to organize invited sessions but not limited are: Industry 4.0; Industrial Safety and Cibersecurity, Manufacturing, Robotics; Renewable Energies and Automation; Automation in Biopharmaceutical industry, Artificial Intelligence and Control.
 The proposal of invited sessions should be sent to the Chair of the International Program Committee.